BlitzJB/Watch-on-YT-Userscript/README.md

 YT video player >> Ecas

 Script hooks into XHR requests made by the client and extracts the youtube video id.
-Then printing it into the console would have been fine, but there is such things called "asthetics" that some people talk about.
+Then printing it into the console would have been fine, but there are such things called "asthetics" that some people talk about.

 so it Inserts a nice button into the UI